tongdysoft/MQTTDeviceTestingTool/README.md

 ### macOS Config

-1. Click `show package contents` in the executable file (e.g. `MqttClientTestTool.app`).
+### Add startup parameters in macOS system

+1. Open the `.dmg` file of the corresponding platform in Release, find the `.app` file inside, and copy it to the `Applications` folder.
+2. Right click on the `.app` file and select `Show Package Contents`.
-2. Edit the `Contents/Resources/run.sh` script file and add parameters at the comment position.
+3. Edit the `Contents/Resources/run.sh` script file, and add parameters at the comment position.

 ## Build